adrelanos/aeternity-wiki/Understanding-æternity.md

 Aeon will be distributed via the genesis block through an ERC20 Ethereum smart contract and at a later stage by mining.

-# What are some examples of how æternity be used?
+# What are some examples of how æternity can be used?

 Toll API: Payment channels allow for a new kind of API where one pays for every call to the API, possibly every HTTP-request.